THE TRAGER® APPROACH

 When you come in, Sage will interview you to find out your current needs.
 She will watch you walk or move to see your balance and quality of movement.
 You will then lay on the table fully or partially clothed during the session.
 Sessions are individually tailored to meet a client’s needs, so those in wheel chairs can be worked on in their chairs or on the table.

 Part of the session involves “mentastics” (mental gymnastics) which is movement awareness.
-Learning about your body’s movements takes the benefits gained during the table work and teaches you to use them while functioning upright and moving.
-Thereby incorporating your newly learned patterns into your daily life, making them yours.
+Learning about your body’s movements transfers the benefits gained during the table work to your daily life of functioning upright.
+Sage teaches you to incorporate your newly learned patterns into your daily life, making them yours.